 - be no older than age 70 at the end of the financial year that you’re making the contribution

-- have a super balance below $1.6 million as at 30 June of the financial year prior to the year that you’re contributing
+- have a total super balance below $1.7 million as at 30 June of the financial year prior to the year that you’re contributing (ie 30 June 2021 for contribution in 2021/22)

-- not have exceeded the $100,000 annual non-concessional contributions limit
+- not have exceeded your non-concessional contributions cap for the year

-- not have held a temporary visa at any time during the financial year (unless you are a New Zealand citizen, or it was a prescribed visa).
+- not have held a temporary visa at any time during the financial year (unless you’re a New Zealand citizen, or it was a prescribed visa)

 What do you need to do to get the super co-contribution?